George Ruddenklau: Political career

 Ruddenklau first stood for election for Christchurch City Council in January 1866; city councillors were elected for two-year terms at the time.
 Five people contested the four available positions, and Ruddenklau came fourth and was thus successful, just one vote ahead of the person who came last.
 1866 proved to be one of the most difficult years for Christchurch City Council over its entire history.
 A ratepayer revolt nearly bankrupted the city council.
-Ruddenklau, during the 16 April weekly meeting, started the discussion on why the council was continuing to employ a labour force, and by the end of the meeting, councillors had resolved to lay of their labour staff.
+Ruddenklau, during the 16 April weekly meeting, started the discussion on why the council was continuing to employ a labour force, and by the end of the meeting, councillors had resolved to lay off their labour staff.
 Later in the year, the city's drainage scheme was abandoned and the pipes, imported from London, sold off.
 As a consequence, Christchurch's reputation as the "most polluted and unhealthy city" in New Zealand was retained for another 20 years.
 In January 1868 when Ruddenklau's term came to an end, four positions on the city council had to be filled.
 Eight candidates stood for election, and the four retiring members were all re-elected.
 In addition, one councillor had resigned, and two candidates stood to replace him.
 On 15 January, a day after the nomination meeting, the poll was held between 10am and 4pm as one (i.e. covering both the retiring and the resigned positions).
 Ruddenklau came fourth and was thus successful.
 One of the defeated candidates was Michael Hart, who would later become mayor of Christchurch.
 A protest by one of the unsuccessful candidates that two separate polls should have been taken came to nothing.